heyyoulisten/github-pages-workshop/about.md

 For example, I like to:

-* Do this thing.
+* Read and travel.
-* And go to these places: a, b, c.
+* And go to different places.
 * My hobbies also include this.
 * And so on...